 Inside the pool and spa area everything will be demolished and redesigned.
 The main pool will be completely renovated and a T-shaped extension added.
 In addition to this extension a paddling pool will be offered for the little ones.
 Gone are the stairs in the centre.
 Now, two staircases will face each other along the paddling pool in the extension of the main pool.
 On the other side, the rounded Jacuzzi will remain in place.

 In the changing rooms everything changes too.
 The men will follow the circuit furthest north (and furthest from the pool) and the women the one just below in parallel.
 Everyone will go through the cubicles, the lockers, the toilets and then the showers before meeting again.
 The private cubicles disappear in favour of a larger number of traditional ones.
 The Hammam and Sauna will be moved to the locker areas.
 Men and women will have their own facilities.
 Note also that a baby changing area will be available for both mums and dads.
 After the showers, a new partitioned passageway will be created in the front of the pool to allow access to the pool from the changing room area.
 It will house the new foot bath.

 All around inside, the “beach” of the swimming pool will allow guests to relax on deckchairs.
 Outside on the east side, a tiled “terrace for shod feet” will be available.
 The hotel’s garden will not undergo any major changes and will keep its fountain.
 The whole area will of course be accessible to PRMs.

 In the end, as you can see, the resort’s iconic hotel will not undergo any major changes to the exterior and common areas.
 This renovation will mainly be an opportunity to bring the hotel up to standard and up to date while erasing the few imperfections that were identified during its first 30 years of operation.

-Next: a study of the rooms and junior suites, and the Castle Club.
+Find reviews of the junior rooms and suites here and the Castle Club here.